paszu/3DSRepo/Homebrew-Launcher-(No-Browser).md

         + [Ninjhax](http://smealum.github.io/ninjhax2/) *(requires Cubic Ninja)*
         + [oot3dhax](https://github.com/yellows8/oot3dhax) *(requires Ocarina of Time 3D and either a powersaves or another 3DS which has the Homebrew Launcher)*
 10. Open the menuhax_manager application
-11. Press A to install, it may show some errors but that's fine as long as it shows "Success" towards the end
+11. Press (A) to install, it may show some errors but that's fine as long as it shows "Success" towards the end
 12. Go back to the main menuhax_manager menu, then select "Configure menuhax"
-13. Press A to continue, then select "Type1"
+13. Press (A) to continue, then select "Type1"
-14. Hold down on the D-Pad, then tap the touch screen; this is the recommended button to use for launching menuhax in this guide because it does not interfere with any other functions of tools we will be using
+14. Hold (Down) on the D-Pad, then tap the touch screen; this is the recommended button to use for launching menuhax in this guide because it does not interfere with any other functions of tools we will be using
-15. Go back to the main menuhax_manager menu, then press Start to exit back into the Homebrew Launcher
+15. Go back to the main menuhax_manager menu, then press (Start) to exit back into the Homebrew Launcher
-16. Press the Start button then press A to reboot
+16. Press the (Start) button then press (A) to reboot

-You can now hold D-Pad down while the system is booting to launch the Homebrew Launcher
+You can now hold D-Pad (Down) while the system is booting to launch the Homebrew Launcher